art appreciation: thresholds

 portrait of a crone

-by a crone crony
+by a queen crone,

 "Women's most feared power over men is the power to say no. To refuse to take care of men.
 To refuse to service them sexually.
 To refuse to buy their products.
 To refuse to worship their God.
 To refuse to love them.
 Every therapist knows that sex can be forced, but no power in the world can force love from any woman who wishes to withhold it."